top of page

 Create a list of must-have group combinations - think about which ones you will put in the frame or print in your album; immediate family, wedding party and any other special guests and write it in a succinct order so people aren't coming in and out too often.

-Each group photos takes about 4 mins, so a list of 10 is 40 mins.
+Each group photos takes about 3-4 mins, so a list of 10 is about 40 mins.
+I want to get you back to the canapes and champers asap.

 e,g.
 Partner 1 & 2 are in every photo with: